hubotio/hubot/src/templates/README.md

     % heroku ps:scale app=1
     % heroku addons:add redistogo:nano

+If you run into any problems, checkout heroku's [docs](http://devcenter.heroku.com/articles/node-js).

 You'll need to edit the `Procfile` to say what the bot's name is.

 Hubot also needs three environmental variables set to run and to keep him